freeCodeCamp/guide/src/pages/python/is-there-a-way-to-substring-a-string-in-python/index.md

 ---
-Is There a Way to Substring a String in Python
+title: Is There a Way to Substring a String in Python
 ---

+## Is There a Way to Substring a String in Python

 Python offers many ways to substring a string.
 It is often called 'slicing'.

 It follows this template: